0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Resolute/Resolute.md

 ## Options available after getting a valid AD user

 *Having a valid AD user,* we got a couple of things to check:
-1. Code execution with **WinRM**
+1. Code execution with **WinRM**: Check
-2. SMB Shares
-3. GPP Enumeration since it's a domain controller
-4. ASREPRoast (could be done without creds but we moved down the password spray path first)
-5. Kerberoast
-6. BloodHound

 ![melanie-got-winrm](melanie-got-winrm.jpg)

+2. SMB Shares: Nothing there but we can enumerate GPP

 ![melanie-smb-access](melanie-smb-access.jpg)

+3. GPP Enumeration since it's a domain controller

 ![GPP-check](GPP-check.jpg)

+4. ASREPRoast (could be done without creds but we moved down the password spray path first).
+No results

 ![asreproast](asreproast.jpg)

+5. Kerberoasting didn't get results either

 ![Kerberoast](Kerberoast.jpg)

-*With remote code execution using* **WinRM**, we decide to run `SharpHound.exe` from the shell
+6. BloodHound. *With remote code execution using* **WinRM**, we decide to run `SharpHound.exe` from the shell

 ![sharphound-collection](sharphound-collection.jpg)